Guillain-Barré syndrome: How could it affect me?

-Here are some key points about Guillain-Barre syndrome.
+Here are some key points about Guillain-Barré syndrome.
 More detail and supporting information is in the main article.

-- Guillain-Barre syndrome is an autoimmune disease
+- Guillain-Barré syndrome (GBS) is an autoimmune disease.

-- The exact causes of Guillain-Barre syndrome are still unknown
+- The exact causes are still unknown.

-- The onset of Guillain-Barre syndrome is often preceded by an infection
+- The onset often follows an infection.

-What is Guillain-Barre syndrome?
+What is Guillain-Barré syndrome?